-With Porphyrophobia done and dusted towards the end of 2013, they focused their efforts on writing a series of shorter, more broadly comedic shorts which were shot with skeleton crews with lo-no budgets and released online throughout 2014/15 and screened at film festivals all over the world, picking up lots of awards along the way and cemented the duo's love for filmmaking.
+Towards the end of 2013, they focused their efforts on writing a series of shorter, more broadly comedic shorts which were shot with skeleton crews with lo-no budgets and released online throughout 2014/15.
+Their comedy shorts screened at film festivals all over the world, picking up lots of awards along the way and cemented the duo's love for filmmaking.

-2015 saw the duo jump back into narrative storytelling with the ambitious ‘A Girl and Her Gun’ which was very well recieved and screened at prestigious film festivals including bafta-qualifying Aesthetica Film Festival and London Short Film Festival.
+2015 saw the pair jump back into narrative storytelling with the ambitious ‘A Girl and Her Gun’ which was very well recieved and screened at prestigious film festivals including Bafta-qualifying Aesthetica Film Festival and London Short Film Festival.

-The duo then released further comedy shorts throughout 2016 including including ‘Lie Hard’, ‘The Barry Gibb’, ‘Ectoplasm’ and 'Daddy Cool' further strengthening their growing portfolio and audience reach.
-They were also selected for the Creative England Talent Module 2016 and reached the final stages of iShorts with a narrative body-horror titled 'Mamba' and the BBC Writersroom with their speculative comedy series 'Gwentboys'.
+Throughout 2016 they added more comedy shorts to their portfolio further strengthening their audience reach and refining their craft.
+They were also selected for the Creative England Talent Module 2016 and reached the final stages of iShorts with a narrative body-horror titled 'Mamba' and the BBC Writersroom with their speculative TV comedy series 'Gwentboys'.

 2017 saw them take on even bigger challenges both as a creative partnership and on solo projects, writing and directing bold short film 'Sunday Worship' which picked up 'Best UK Short' at MANIFF and 'Best Film' at CFF as well as picking up smaller awards from around the world and tackling a the Sci-Fi genre for the first time with 80's throwback 'Cell'.